California Construction Accident Lawyer

 These claims can be complicated in the case of serious injuries and it is important to have the assistance of an attorney who knows how to ensure you are receiving the full amount of benefits you deserve for medical expenses, lost income, and any lasting disabilities.

 In other cases, a third party may also be liable for your injuries, including equipment manufacturers or independent contractors on site.
 In such situations, our personal injury law firm will identify these parties and help you seek the compensation you deserve through the insurance process or by filing a personal injury claim.

 Advocates For Injured Construction Workers

 When an injury occurs at a construction site, most people assume that their options are limited to the workers' compensation scheme.
-Often times, that is not the case.
-In construction business, there numerous different companies and sub-contractors involved and present at the site at any given time.
+Oftentimes, that is not the case.
+In the construction business, there are numerous different companies and sub-contractors involved and present at the site at any given time.